Ensuring clean drinking water means protecting the land and water around us. The Nature Conservancy has been doing just that for more than 60 years.

 It also means keeping a close eye on what goes into wild waterways before that water even gets close to a pipe.
 Reducing and monitoring agricultural runoff is one of the best ways to keep water quality high - whether for DC drinking water, drinking water for other cities, or to keep pollution levels low in general.

 The Chesapeake Bay and the rivers and streams that flow to it is the biggest waterway system in the region.
 Protecting the tributaries to the Bay helps to restore the health of the Bay and to ensure safe drinking water.
 This includes protecting the land, watching the water for runoff, and coming up with innovative solution to thorny conservation problems.
-The Nature Conservancy is working on all these fronts to protect water quality in Maryland.
+The Nature Conservancy is working on all these fronts to protect water quality in Maryland and the District.

 - Maintaining healthy forests, which naturally filter out sediment and nutrients, is one of the most effective ways to keep water quality high throughout the region.
 The Nature Conservancy protects land from the headwaters in West Virginia, to the south branch of the Potomac, to Sideling Hill Creek, and in the Allegany Forest.